Docs

 To decrease startup time during development, as well as the build time for the production bundle, Vaadin Flow excludes many packages from being scanned for annotations — such as ones belonging to the java and springframework packages.
 The set of packages that Flow excludes by default is defined in the VaadinServletContextInitializer class.

-You can extend this list of packages to exclude from scanning by using the vaadin.blocked-packages property, which contains a comma-separated string.
+You can extend this list of packages to exclude from scanning, by using the vaadin.blocked-packages property.
+It accepts a comma-separated string.
 To do that, you would do something like the following:

 vaadin.blocked-packages=org/bouncycastle,com/my/db/package

-The allowed-packages is also a comma-separated string, but it contains a list of the only packages that need to be scanned for UI components and views.
+The allowed-packages also contains a comma-separated string, but it’s a list of only packages that need to be scanned for UI components and views.
 You should set this property to improve performance during development, especially in large applications.
 The com/vaadin/flow/component package is implicitly included and is always scanned.

 vaadin.allowed-packages=com/foo/myapp/ui,com/foo/components